Vice President of the Confederate States of America: The office

 According to the Constitution of the Confederate States, the vice president's office was almost entirely identical to that of the vice president of the United States.

 The vice president was elected by an electoral college (closely modeled after the U.S. Electoral College) along with the president.
 Electors had to cast one of their votes for someone not from their State.
 If no candidate won a majority in the Electoral College, the Confederate Senate would elect the vice president from the top two vote-getters.
 Like the president, the vice president had to be a natural-born citizen of the Confederacy or a natural-born citizen of the U.S. born prior to December 20, 1860, and a resident in the Confederacy for over 14 years.

 The major difference between the U.S. and the C.S. vice presidencies was that the Confederate term in office was six years long.
 The president was explicitly forbidden from running for a second term by the constitution, but the vice president was not.
 It was unclear whether or not a vice president, if he succeeded to the presidency, in the middle of a term, could run for a full presidential term afterward.

 Duties

 The vice president's primary duty was presiding over the Confederate Senate and breaking tied votes, as the U.S. vice president presides and breaks ties in the U.S. Senate.
 He was also the first person in the line of succession.
-If the president died, resigned or was removed from office, the vice president would become the new president for the remainder of his term.
-This never happened.
+If the president died, resigned, or was removed from office, the vice president would become the new president for the remainder of his term; this never happened.

-During his tenure in office, Vice President Stephens grew increasingly distant from President Davis and spent less and less time in Richmond, the Confederate capital.
-He eventually spent much of his time trying, without success, to maintain diplomatic channels with the USA and pushed for a negotiated end to the war.
+During his tenure in office, Stephens grew increasingly distant from Davis and spent less and less time in Richmond, the Confederate capital.
+He eventually spent much of his time trying, without success, to maintain diplomatic channels with the U.S. and pushed for a negotiated end to the war.
 He was sent by Davis to represent the Confederate government at the Hampton Roads peace conference.